 COURSE SELECTION GUIDE

-Our Course Selection Guide gives you our graduation requirements, transfer credit policies, courses of study descriptions, a description of all academic departments and course offerings, and NCAA eligibility requirements.
-Click here to download a PDF.
+Our Course Selection Guide (CSG) gives you our graduation requirements, transfer credit policies, courses of study descriptions, a description of all academic departments and course offerings, and NCAA eligibility requirements.
+Click here to download a PDF of the CSG.

 To be eligible to receive Educational Support Service at WMC, a student must have a formal medical or educational diagnosis.